Therapeutic Gastroscopy OesophagoGastroDuodenoscopy and dilatation

 You will be taken to the recovery area where your heart rate, oxygen levels and blood pressure will be monitored.
 Before you leave the department, the nurse or doctor will explain the findings and if any medication or further investigations are required.

-For safety, following throat spray, you must not have anything to eat or drink for at about an hour after the procedure until the sensation in your mouth and throat has returned to normal.
+For safety, following throat spray, you must not have anything to eat or drink for about an hour after the procedure until the sensation in your mouth and throat has returned to normal.

 It is strongly advised that your first drink after the procedure is cold and that you sip it to ensure you do not choke.
 You will be given more detailed advice about this after the procedure.

 You may have a sore throat from the insertion of the tube which can last up to 48 hours.
 This will wear off but simple lozenges will help.
 You may also feel bloated if some of the air has remained in your stomach.
-To help this, sit upright and if possible walk around.
+To help this, sit upright and if possible, walk around.

 Pain relieving tablets, such as paracetamol, may be taken at home according to the manufacturer’s instructions.

-If you have not had sedation you may feel able to return to work after the procedure but this varies from person to person.
+If you have not had sedation, you may feel able to return to work after the procedure, but this varies from person to person.
 Some people feel they need to rest for a few hours afterwards.
 If you have been given sedation you are advised not to return to work for 24 hours afterwards.

 What must I remember?

-• Follow the instructions about food and drink or your procedure may be postponed
+• Follow the instructions about food and drink or your procedure may be postponed.

 • It is our aim for you to be seen as soon as possible after your arrival.
-However, the department is very busy and your appointment may be delayed.
+However, the department is very busy, and your appointment may be delayed.
 If emergencies occur, these patients will be seen before less urgent cases.

 • The hospital cannot accept any responsibility for the loss or damage to personal property during your time on the premises.